Timongcraft/Tgc-System/README.md

 - Sound/Highlight your player name in chat
 - A permission system
 - A maintenance system
+- A hopper sorting system
+- A coordinate save system
 - A auto save system
 - A team chat
 - A resource pack system